spencertipping/caterwaul-splunge/src/splunge.md

 well, so one of the view transformations will be polar_to_cartesian so that you get the inverse cartesian_to_polar operating on the mouse coordinates.

 Well, one of the side-effects of having a view transformation is that your data will be transformed prior to being rendered: so all of those polar coordinates our data used to have will be converted to regular Cartesian coordinates via the polar_to_cartesian transform.
 However, the arc() method uses polar coordinates.
 So we undo the transformation right before rendering the arc.
+Note that this is a hack that breaks some stuff; in particular, any transformations you make after polar_to_cartesian() must preserve the polar coordinates of those points; otherwise your arcs won't render properly (because the transformation legitimately breaks the arcs, not due to a bug here).

       no_path(b)(c)                                              = null,
       rectangle_path(b)(c)                                       = c.beginPath() -then- c.rect(b.v[0], b.v[1], b.dv[0], b.dv[1]),